MobileRobots/ros-arnl/README.md

 rosarnl
 ========

-The rosarnl package contains a ROS node also called rosarnl which provides a ROS interface to basic ARNL features.
+The rosarnl package contains a ROS node called `rosarnl_node` which provides a ROS interface to basic ARNL features.
 Requires ARNL and ArnlBase to be installed separately, they cannot be automatically installed by rosdep/catkin.

 In addition, ARNL ArNetworking services are provided, so ARNL can be accessed and configured via MobileEyes or other ArNetworking clients simultaneously with the ROS interface.
-Use MobileEyes to perform scanning for map generation, configure ARNL,and more easily do some tasks such as teleoperation and initial manual localization.
+Use MobileEyes to perform scanning for map generation, configure ARNL, and more easily do some tasks such as teleoperation and initial manual localization.
 Use Mapper3 to process the scan and upload the map to ARNL.
-See the Adept MobileRobots ARNL/Navigation and robot manuals and reference API documentation for more details.
+See the MobileRobots ARNL/Navigation guides, robot manuals, ARNL reference API documentation, and documentation at <http://robots.mobilerobots.com> for more details on how to use ARNL.

 `rosarnl_node` is self-contained.
 It does not require any other ROS nodes to be running.
 It will connect directly to the robot and laser rangefinder(s),